rackerlabs/support-how-to/content/rpc-microsoft/architecture-requirements-for-rackspace-private-cloud-powered-by-microsoft.md

 | App Controller         | AC         | 1        | Windows Azure Pack | 2    | 4 GB | 60 GB  |

 The minimum system requirements to run the Web Sites Cloud components are 24 vCPU, 56 GB of RAM, and 1 TB of storage.
-This workload is in addition to the Base Cloud system, which is split across two physical host servers configured in a failover cluster.
+The Web Sites Cloud workload is in addition to the Base Cloud system, which is split across two physical host servers configured in a failover cluster.

 ### Service Bus